 - Then from the “Data Type Selection” drop-down menu, choose “Percent (of Headcount).”

 For more information, please contact the CSUN Office of Institutional Research.

 Teacher Preparation Programs

 The Annual Report Card on California Teacher Preparation Programs, also referred to as "Title II" or the "Institutional Report Card," is mandated by Title II of the federal Higher Education Act to provide information on the quality of teacher preparation programs—including the teacher certification examination pass rate—to the U.S. Department of Education each year.
-Data for teacher preparation programs within the California State University, including CSU, Northridge, are prepared and reported by the California Commission on Teacher Credentialing (CTC) and released by October 31 each year.
+Data for teacher preparation programs within the California State University, including Northridge, are prepared and reported by the California Commission on Teacher Credentialing (CTC) and released by October 31 each year.

 - Annual Report Card on California Teacher Preparation Programs for the Academic Year 2018-19 (PDF)